Children's Film Foundation

-The Children's Film Foundation (CFF) was a non-profit organisation which made films for children in the United Kingdom originally to be shown as part of children's Saturday morning matinée cinema programming.
+The Children's Film Foundation (CFF) is a non-profit organisation which makes films and other media for children in the United Kingdom.
+Originally it made films to be shown as part of children's Saturday morning matinée cinema programming.
 The films typically were about 55 minutes long.
+Over time the organisation's role broadened and its name changed, first to the Children's Film and Television Foundation in the mid-80s and to the Children's Media Foundation in 2012.